Boeing EC-135: Looking Glass

 On June 1, 1992, SAC was inactivated and replaced by the United States Strategic Command, which now controls the Looking Glass.
 On October 1, 1998, the Navy's E-6 Mercury TACAMO replaced the USAF's EC-135C in the Looking Glass mission.
-One former Looking Glass aircraft remains in service as a WC-135C Constant Phoenix.
+The last active, former, Looking Glass was converted to a WC-135C Constant Phoenix, where it was retired in November 2020.